ekizotova/elm_web_text_editor/README.md

 Additional functions to think about:
 - correction of spaces between words or around punctuation (something like pretty-print button)

-### Main idea: to control and edit text highlighted with cursor (cursor-controlled settings)
+### Main idea: to control and edit text highlighted with cursor (cursor-controlled settings) - implemented

 back-up plan: think about setting flags around the text and pretty-print at the other area